natewallace/file-tree-object/README.md

 Type: `Function`

 This is the same as the createTree function except that it has a synchronous format.
 Any errors that occur will be thrown and the resulting tree is returned when the function call succeeds.
+If ignoreError is set to true in the options parameter then any errors that may occur will be ignored and null will be returned by this function.

 ### `TreeNode`
 Type: `Class`